heasm66/zabbrev/README.md

         0.12 2025-xx-xx Ignore empty lines in input Refactoring and optimizations
-                        Bug: Crash on very small files (The Dragon and the Troll) 0.11 2024-12-28 Fix encoding error when building suffix array Multiple passes when adding/removing spaces
+                        Bug: Crash on very small files (The Dragon and the Troll)
+                        Bug: -a crashes when not enough characters for a full alphabet 0.11 2024-12-28 Fix encoding error when building suffix array Multiple passes when adding/removing spaces
                         Organize different compression options into -x[0-3], compression level